mprtrmrtz/maskmandate/Data/Data.md

-Vaccination data to be added.
+Movement data to be added.